TheBotPlatform/The-Bot-Platform-API-docs/README.md

 To view other examples, please make sure you check out the [Messenger docs](https://developers.facebook.com/docs/messenger-platform/send-api-reference#request)

+## NLP

+By default, Messenger's built-in NLP detects the following entities in English only:

+- Greetings (English only)
+- Thanks (English only)
+- Bye (English only)
+- Date/Time
+- Amount of money
+- Phone number
+- Email address
+- Date and time are automatically localized based on the locale sent in the user's profile.

+For example, if someone sends the message, “tomorrow at 2pm” or “2 days before Xmas,” you will get the actual timestamp with the message.

 ## Troubleshooting

 If you're experiencing any issues, or your not sure where to start, don't be afraid to [get in touch](mailto:support@thebotplatform.com).